pinanek/dotfiles/README.md

 # pinanek's dotfiles

-My dotfiles for macOS and Linux, managed with [chezmoi](https://www.chezmoi.io).
+My dotfiles for MacOS and Linux, managed with [chezmoi](https://www.chezmoi.io).

 <p align="center">
   <img src="assets/preview.png" alt="An image of helix and tmux" />